Get ready for World Mental Health Day on 10 October 2021, as we call on everyone to open up to mental health, to talk and to listen!

 There are many things you can do to show your employees and colleagues that mental health and wellbeing is a priority.

 No matter how big or small your company is, communication is key!
 We know that attitudes filter down from the top and line management.
 So, ask yourself, what kind of culture do I want in my workplace?
 What kind of impression do I give to my staff?
 How would I want to be treated?

-You can let people know with a simple email or a monthly newsletter, one that can acknowledge the benefits of talking about mental health, what you pledge to do to make the workplace a mentally healthy one and what you intend to put in place that ensures this.
+You can let people know what you are doing to support their mental health and wellbeing with a simple email or a monthly newsletter, one that can acknowledge the benefits of talking about mental health, what you pledge to do to make the workplace a mentally healthy one and what you intend to put in place that ensures this.